BlazerX998/Training-and-Placement-Cell/README.md

 Synopsis
 ========
- A web Development project n which the applicants upload the resume to the portal and depends on the details recuritment process is scheduled in it.
+ A Web Development project in which the applicants upload the resume to the portal and depends on the details in it recuritment process is scheduled in it.

 Installation and Prerequisites